VectorInstitute/pmc-data-extraction/openpmcvl/foundation/README.md

 ## Limitation

 1. Some of the paper are only presented in pdf formart, the figures in those would not be obtained by this pipeline
-2. We do not provide the capability to downlaod media files other than images, such as suffix mp4, avi; however, the original repository provides this capability.
+2. We do not provide the capability to download media files other than images, such as suffix mp4, avi; however, the original repository provides this capability.

 ## Structure